My name is Charlie Lyne. I am a filmmaker and sometime film critic.

 Personal Truth (2017)

 In December 2016, an armed man stormed a Washington D.C. pizza parlour in search of a non-existent child sex ring he'd read about online.
-What can his story teach us about knowledge, belief and the stories we choose to place our faith in?
+What can his story teach us about knowledge, belief and the stories we choose to put our faith in?
 17 minutes 2:1 2.0

 Selected festivals: IDFA '17 The Met (work in progress) Flaherty Seminar (work in progress)